atifaziz/LinqPadless/README.md

 # LINQPadless

-LINQPadless compiles [LINQPad][linqpad] query files into stand-alone [C# scripts (csx)][csx] so that they can be run outside and independent of LINQPad.
+LINQPadless compiles [LINQPad][linqpad] query files into stand-alone [C# scripts (csx)][csx] or executable binaries so that they can be run outside and independent of LINQPad.

-The compiler emits a C# script file in the same directory and with the same file name as the original except it bears the `.csx` extension.
+The compiler emits a C# script file or an executable in the same directory and with the same file name as the source query except it bears either the `.csx` or the `.exe` extension.
 It also creates a Windows batch file alongside that does the following:

 - Checks that referenced NuGet packages are installed.
 - Installs missing NuGet packages.
 - Sets `LINQPADLESS` environment variable to the compiler version.
-- Invokes the C# script using `csi.exe` and passes any remaining arguments.
+- Depending on the target output, it either invokes the C# script using `csi.exe`  or the executable and passes any remaining arguments.

-**Experimental**: LINQPadless can also generate executables using the C# compiler when the `--target exe` option is supplied.

 ## Usage Examples